Professional indexing, copyediting, and proofreading

 The Power of Peasants

 Co-President of the Indexing Society of Canada/Société canadienne d’indexation, I specialize in scholarly embedded and back-of-book indexing, copy editing, and proofreading in the humanities and social sciences, as well as materials relating to role-playing games and scholarly-adjacent trade non-fiction.
-I am a member of ISC/SCI, the American Society for Indexing, Editors Canada, and the Editorial Freelancers Association.
+I am a member of ISC/SCI, the American Society for Indexing, Editors Canada, and ACES: The Society for Editing.

 I also offer an Index Review and Edit package for authors who have indexed their own books but would like a set of professional eyes on the index before sending it off to the publisher.
 Cheaper than hiring out for the full index, this package includes evaluation of the index for consistency and the application of best practices to the index.